Blog · Review Essay · Last reviewed June 25, 2026

 Read in 2026, The Rise of the Network Society looks like a prehistory of AI infrastructure power.
 Generative models did not create the network society.
 They arrived inside it: cloud platforms, chip supply chains, training-data pipelines, API ecosystems, data centers, identity systems, app marketplaces, payment rails, standards bodies, public agencies, outsourced labor markets, and media environments already organized by informational flows.

-AI intensifies Castells's frame because cognition itself becomes networked infrastructure.
+AI intensifies Castells's frame because cognition becomes a network service.
 Search, writing, coding, translation, tutoring, customer support, legal triage, medicine, hiring, logistics, surveillance, and public administration can now pass through model-mediated systems.
 The network no longer only connects people and organizations.
-It also supplies synthetic interpretation, prediction, and action.
+It can also supply statistical interpretation, prediction, and automated action.

 That change makes access and exclusion more consequential.
 Who gets the best models, the cheapest compute, the strongest integrations, the most useful data, the audit logs, the appeal process, the human fallback, and the right to disconnect?
 These are not side questions.
 They are the politics of a society whose basic functions increasingly run through networked machine cognition.